fluffy-hamster/Get_list_of_all_installed_programs/InstalledSoftwareRevisionTool/Readme.txt

 ## Introduction

 This Python script searches the registry for a of list installed programs on your computer (both 32 and 64 bit).
-It then combines the results into a markdown table with software name and version (see example below).
+It then combines the results into a markdown table with names and versions saved in the 'results' subdirectory.
 Tested on both Windows 7 and Windows 10.

-The output looks like this:
+Example Output:

 | Name | Version |
 |---------------|----------|